 Our operations are subject to a wide variety of PRC national and local environmental laws and regulations, including those governing waste discharge, generation, treatment and disposal of hazardous materials, land reclamation, air and water emissions and mining matters.
-In particular, our Guangzhou locomotive maintenance depot has been identified as a key pollutant discharge unit by the PRC government's environmental protection departments in 2020.
+In particular, our Guangzhou locomotive maintenance depot has been identified as a key pollutant discharge unit by the PRC government's environmental protection departments in 2021.
 To enforce standards set forth under these laws and regulations, national environmental protection authorities imposed discharge fees in proportion to the amount of discharge prior to January 1, 2018.
 The relevant PRC government agencies are authorized to order any operations that exceed discharge limits to take remediation measures as approved by the relevant agency, or order the closure of any operations that fail to comply with applicable regulations.
 In December 2016, the PRC government promulgated the Environmental Protection Tax Law which became effective from January 1, 2018.
 The Environmental Protection Tax Law has replaced discharge fees with environmental protection tax levies, which are calculated based on the pollution equivalents converted from pollutant emissions.

-We believe that we are in material compliance with all applicable PRC national and local environmental protection laws and regulations.
 We have not been fined or cited for any activities that have caused environmental damages.
 We have 14 wastewater treatment facilities used for purposes of treating wastewater generated from cleaning of special cargo freight cars, locomotives, coaches and from residential use of our employees.
 Since the implementation of the Environmental Protection Tax Law in January 1, 2018, we pay regular taxes to local authorities for the discharge of waste substances.
-In 2020, our environmental protection-related expenses for the key pollutant discharge units were approximately RMB3.6 million, mainly related to the maintenance of our environmental protection equipment.
+In 2021, our environmental protection-related expenses for the key pollutant discharge units were approximately RMB6.72 million, mainly related to the maintenance of our environmental protection equipment.